 RS-100/200/300 Russian Language Study Small, intensive classes focused on reading, writing, grammar, speaking, comprehension, and phonetics.
 Upper levels include literature and/or language of the media.
 For more information see SRAS's suggested syllabi for beginning (100), intermediate (200), and advanced (300).
 Academic Hours: Fall, Spring: 300*

-RS-305: The Russian Far East Overview the history of the Russian Far East, its post-Communist economic transition and current importance as a transport hub with substantial natural resources.
+RS-305: The Russian Far East Overview the history of the Russian Far East (RFE), its post-Communist economic transition and current economic importance as a transport hub with substantial natural resources.
+Discover how South Korea, China, and Japan are investing in and changing the physical and cultural landscape of the RFE.
 Explore the region's unique local politics as created by its distance from Moscow and importance as a military, naval, and diplomatic outpost.
 Learn about its environment and native peoples.
 Academic Hours: Fall, Spring: 56*

 RS-351: Internship Available only to second-semester students Chose from three tracks: 1) work at a local NGO, business, or media outlet; 2) work at a local museum; teach and host discussions with locals at an educational institution.
 We will discuss with you midway through the first semester what your interests and goals are and begin searching for an appropriate internship for your second semester.
 Academic Hours: Dependent on Individual Internship

 RS-352 Research Project Available only to second semester students Conduct field or archival research in Vladivostok on a subject of your choice.
 Students will submit a project proposal in advance, which will be discussed with SRAS staff to hone its methodology and focus.
 Academic Hours: Dependent on Individual Project